 Readings of Cozbi, in particular, and her actions with Zimri tend to confirm or even conflate such interpretations.
-We see this in excegeses of the word qubbah (הקבה) at Num 25:8.
-As a hapax legomenon, this term has broad interpretive potential, yet readings of the word as "tent"-interpreted as a private dwelling or bedroom-tend to emphasize the nature of their misconduct as sexual and/or as cultic: "This is not simply an episode of inter-marriage which is potentially destabilising; it is a cultic act which directly, and perhaps deliberately, threatens the cult of YHWH."11 On this reading, Phinehas's attack is legitimated as a fulfilment of "his responsibility to safeguard the cult of YHWH as the only legitimate cult for Israel."12 Is Cozbi possibly a priestess, who has set up the qubbah in order to attempt to stop the plague that is oppressing Israel?
-Might she be engaging ritualistically (possibly including sexually) with Zimri in order to help the Israelites?13
+We see this in exegeses of the word qubbah (הקבה) at Num 25:8.
+As a hapax legomenon, this term has broad interpretive potential, yet readings of the word as "tent"-interpreted as a private dwelling or bedroom-tend to emphasize the nature of their misconduct as sexual and/or as cultic: "This is not simply an episode of inter-marriage which is potentially destabilising; it is a cultic act which directly, and perhaps deliberately, threatens the cult

-8 Helena Zlotnick Sivan, "The Rape Of Cozbi (Numbers XXV)," VT 51 (2001): 79.
+&lt;sup>8 Helena Zlotnick Sivan, "The Rape Of Cozbi (Numbers XXV)," VT 51 (2001): 79.
 On the cultic nature of the intercourse between Cozbi and Zimri, see also Reif, "What Enraged Phinehas?"

-9 Rees, [Re]reading, 75-76, 122-24.
+&lt;sup>9 Rees, [Re]reading, 75-76, 122-24.
 Hence, liznot, לאנות is translated as "have sexual relations" in the NRSV.